koaning/spacy-report/readme.md

 <img src="https://github.com/koaning/accuraCy/raw/main/icon.png" width=175 height=175 align="right">

-# accuraCy
+# spacy-reports

-> "accura-see" ... for spaCy models.

-The goal of this project is to generate reports for [spaCy](https://spacy.io/) models.
+> The goal of this project is to generate reports for [spaCy](https://spacy.io/) models.

 ## what it does

-The goal of `accuraCy` is to offer static reports for spaCy models that help users make better decisions on how the models can be used.
-At the moment the project supports reports for threshold values for classification.
+The goal of `spacy-reports` is to offer static reports for spaCy models that help users make better decisions on how the models can be used.
+At the moment the project supports interactive views for threshold values for classification.

 Here's a preview of what to expect: